 Product and Engineering Wisdom - Issue #19

-A roundup of tips and advice on cleaning up the mess of technical debt.
+Tips, advice and guides on cleaning up the mess of technical debt

 A free fortnightly email that highlights the relevant tips, advice, and case studies from the world of product and engineering for the SEO community.

 In this issue, the topic is cleaning up the mess.

 As SEOs, we are often called to help fix problems caused by businesses.
 However, we’re not the only specialists who have to deal with tech debt.

 In this issue, I've highlighted product and engineering blog posts that might help you better understand the “messy middle”.
 The messy middle is teams trying to provide better user experiences and drive business revenue by improving a platform or website.